Shortest Guide To Three Good Things (TGT) or What Went Well

 3. Timing is significant.
 Research says to get good results, do it daily for a week (or once a week for six weeks).

-No one is judging you for it, and you too shouldn’t be judging yourself for the low positivity in your days.
+The real task is to approach your TGT practice sincerely and consistently.
+No one is judging you for it, and you too shouldn’t judge yourself for the low positivity in your days.

 If you feel like it, come back to it for another week sometime later.
+Or do it specifically on days that had extraordinary positive events.

-Why is TGT hard to do at first?
+Why is TGT difficult at first?

 Martin Seligman, fondly called the Father of Modern Positive Psychology, explains it: